venoajie/my-ai-assistant/docs/safety_model.md

 ---

+## User Responsibility for Content and Actions

+> **You are responsible for what you ask the AI to do and how you use what it creates.**

+The AI will attempt to fulfill the instructions it is given.
+It does not have a moral compass or an understanding of legal boundaries.
+Therefore, the responsibility for using the tool ethically and lawfully rests entirely with you.

+-   **Do not ask it to create harmful content:** Do not use this tool to generate malware, phishing emails, discriminatory content, or to perform any other malicious or illegal activity.
+-   **You own the output:** You are responsible for the code and content generated from your prompts.
+If you use the AI to write code that causes damage to a third-party system, you are responsible for those damages.

+The safety features of this tool are designed to prevent accidental self-inflicted harm.
+They are not designed to prevent intentional misuse.
+By using this software, you agree to the terms laid out in the [NOTICE](../../NOTICE) file.

+---

 ## Data Privacy Warning

 > **Your code, prompts, and attached file contents will be sent to third-party API providers.**